ScorpionFiko/UTOR-MOD01-CHAL01/README.md

 ## Installation

 No installation requirements.
-Follow the URL to https://scorpionfiko.github.io/UTOR-MOD01-CHAL01/ to open the webpage in the browser.
+Click the URL https://scorpionfiko.github.io/UTOR-MOD01-CHAL01/ to open the webpage in your default browser.

 ## Usage

-For viewing the code:
+For viewing the code:<br />
 Method 1:
 - Access the web page via web browser.
 - Right click on the page and select "view page source"